-Black hat SEO is a practice that goes against search engine guidelines, used to get a site to have a.
-These unethical tactics don't solve the search engine and often end up in a search engine penalty.
+Black hat SEO is a practice that goes against search engine guidelines, used to get a site to have a higher ranking in the search engine results pages (SERPs).
+These unethical tactics don't solve the search engine's purpose and often end up in a search engine penalty.
 Black hat techniques include keyword stuffing, cloaking, and using private link networks.
 As the name suggests, duplicate content refers to the well-known “copy and paste” content creation practice across domains and means that blocks of content copied from different sources exactly match each other or look very similar.

 Search engines prefer unique content, so deliberately duplicated content across different domains is perceived as one of the worst black hat techniques.
 When the same results are found on Google's list, it's a clear sign of manipulation of search engine rankings and usually results in a poor user experience.
 Duplicate content not only affects different domains, but also one domain.
 However, the second case is not so serious because it is usually a sign of lack of knowledge or neglect.

 Therefore, it is crucial to implement a canonical tag to indicate the original version of your article.
 This way, you make other copies invisible to Google robots.
 Article spinning is a technique similar to the problem of duplicate content (above) and is becoming increasingly popular.
 This is higher-level plagiarism and involves the use of special software that takes the copied source and reformulates it for later use as a “new” and unique publication.